twonds/xmpps5/README.md

 First, I had a rock, paper, scissors XMPP based game to talk about but I thought it may end up not being interactive enough.
 I then thought it would be cooler to embed an XMPP MUC chat room and also control the presentation via XMPP.
-With that idea I created this hack using Strophe.js and s5 presentation software.
+With that idea I created this hack using JQuery, Strophe.js and s5 presentation software.

 People could follow the presentation and chat from a URL (http://thetofu.com/xmpp/).
 I then controlled the presentation from my iPhone for added effect.

+It was all done in HTML, CSS and Javascript with a BOSH connection to my XMPP server.

 WARNING: Network latency can cause problems with the controls and lead to embarassing results. :)